 • Decide which one to use based on the expected location of the camera.
-If the camera will be low (e.g. eye level), then use the vertical hole so that occipital areas.
+If the camera will be low (e.g. eye level), then use the vertical hole so that the subject tracker will be facing horizontally.
+If the camera will be high looking down, then use the horizontal hole so that the tracker will be facing up.